You want to avoid marketing mistakes, right?

 Yes, there are keywords you don’t want to rank for.
 There are keywords that could cost you money, or lose you money.
 For example, if you are a web designer and you are building custom websites, you don’t want to rank for keywords such as ” free website builder” or “cheap websites”.
 Create a list of negative keywords, and make sure that you exclude them from your website, paid ads, and marketing materials.

 I love Gmail, but you should have your own branded email address.
 You can use a free email platform like Gmail to pop your emails, but you shouldn’t use the address for marketing your business.
 Gmail.
-Yahoo mail, and Hotmail are great platforms, but you should use them as email clients not as replacement for your own branded email.
+Yahoo mail and Hotmail are great platforms, but you should use them as email clients, not as a replacement for your own branded email.

 Facebook followers, retweets, website visitors are just a few examples of vanity metrics.
 They make you feel good, but they don’t prove that your marketing works.